-A custom template designed for DMPs media players can contain up to two video regions.
+A custom template designed for DMPs can contain up to two video regions.

-Note: The SV-4K media player does not support dual 4K video regions.
+Note: The digital media players do not support dual UHD video regions.

-- Using luma keying on video region 2, you can enable select areas of video region 1 content to be visible through video region 2. - You can change the order of the video regions by changing their relative layer order in the template. - When layering regions, the non-video content (graphics, widgets, etc.) will always appear above the video content.
+Using luma keying on video region 2, you can enable select areas of video region 1 content to be visible through video region 2.

+- You can change the order of the video regions by changing their relative layer order in the template. - When layering regions, the non-video content (graphics, widgets, etc.) will always appear above the video content.